-Family medicine clinical appointment is a two weeks clinical rotation after completion of the first Medicine, Surgery, Gynaecology & Obstetrics, and Paediatrics appointments.
-During this rotation the students will be sent to an outpatient department of a teaching hospital, emergency treatment unit for the exposure of medical emergencies as a first contact doctor, a full time GP unit and a government primary care unit.
+Family Medicine clinical appointment is a two weeks clinical rotation after completion of the first Medicine, Surgery, Gynaecology & Obstetrics, and Paediatrics appointments.
+During this rotation, the students will be sent to an Out Patient Department of a teaching hospital, Emergency Treatment Unit for the exposure of medical emergencies as a first contact doctor, a full time GP unit, government Primary Care Unit, palliative care unit and to meet an inward patient to understand the Family Medicine principles involved.